[ A ]

 01 · Overview

 You give a GitHub repo URL.
-Four agents run in sequence.
+Five agents run in sequence.
 No agent receives another agent's output as a function call.
 The only way they communicate is through Arkiv — a blockchain memory layer.
 Remove Arkiv and the system breaks.
+Agent 5 (the ETHLisbon addition) publishes the final tracker row to the public dashboard.

 GITHUB REPO URL